-l.
-University of Iowa Statement of Commitment to Export Control Compliance1
+I. The Univ versity of Iowa Statement of Commitment to Export Control Compliance 1

 II.
-Key Pers onnel Responsible for Export Control Compliance2
+Key Pers onnel Responsible for Export Control Compliance 2

-A. Emp oowered Official2
+A. Emp powered Official 2

-В. Ехр ort Control Coordinators2
+В. Ехр ort Control Coordinators 2

-C. Prin cipal Investigators3
+c.
+Prin ncipal Investigators 3

-D. Ехр ort Control Advisory Committee4
+D. Ехр ort Control Advisory Committee 4

-E. Divi sion of Sponsored Programs5
+E. Divi ision of Sponsored Programs 5

-F. Offi ce of the Vice President for Research5
+F. Offi ce of the Vice President for Research 5

-G. Offi ce of General Counsel5
+G. Offi ce of General Counsel 5

-н. Ехр ort Control Liaisons5
+н. Ехр ort Control Liaisons 5

-1. Purchasing/Accounts Payable6
+1. Purchasing/Accounts Payable 6

-2. Travel6
+2. Travel 6

-3. Surplus/Inventory Tracking6
+3. Capital Assets Management 6

-4. International Programs7
+4. Surplus 6

+5. International Programs 7

-5. Immigration Services
+6. Immigration Services 7

-6. Information Technology Services8
+7. Information Technology Services 8

-7. Environmental Health and Safety8
+8. Environmental Health and Safety 8

-8. University of Iowa Research Foundation8
+9. University of Iowa Research Foundation 8

-9. Activities Not Associated with Specific Units8

-Shipping8
+10. Research Integrity and Security 9

 III.
-Communications with Regulatory Agencies9

-IV.
-Training9

-V. Reco ordkeeping9

-VI.
-Mon itoring10

-VII.
-Dete ecting/Handling/Reporting Suspected Compliance Violations11

-VIII.
-Implementation of Corrective Action11

-IX.
-Overview of US Export Control Regulations and OFAC Programs11

-A. Export Administration Regulations (EAR)11

-В. The International Traffic in Arms Regulations (ITAR)12

-C. Applicable Export Control Definitions

-D. Exclusions/Exemptions14

-E. OFAC Sanctions Program and Barred Entities Lists15

-х.
-Atta chments15
+Com munications with Regulatory Agencies 9 IV.
+Trai ning 9 V. Reco ordkeeping 9 VI.
+Mor nitoring 10 VII.
+Dete ecting/Handling/Reporting Suspected Compliance Violations 11 VIII.
+Imp lementation of Corrective Action 11 IX.
+Ove rview of US Export Control Regulations and OFAC Programs 11 A. Export Administration Regulations (EAR) 11 В. The International Traffic in Arms Regulations (ITAR) 12 c.
+Office of Foreign Assets Control 12 D. Selected Export Control Definitions 12

-I. University of Iowa Statement of Commitment to Export Control Compliance
+I. The University of Iowa Statement of Commitment to Export Control Compliance

-It is the policy and long-standing commitment of the University of Iowa to advance education and research by promoting and protecting academic freedom and disseminating information in an open and freely accessible manner.
+It is the policy and long-standing commitment of The University of Iowa to advance education and research by promoting and protecting academic freedom and disseminating information in an open and freely accessible manner.
 University policy further supports the free and open participation of students, faculty, and others in research and educational activities without regard to their nationality.
 It is also University policy to comply with all legal obligations applicable to its various activities, including legal obligations imposed by U.S. export control laws and regulations.

 For reasons of national security, foreign policy, and domestic economic and trade interests, the U.S. government has enacted laws and implemented regulations that have serious implications for research and other activities routinely carried out by the University.
-Generally referred to as the export control regime, these include the International Traffic in Arms Regulations (ITAR), administered by the Department of State; the Export Administration Regulations (EAR), administered by the Department of Commerce; and the economic and trade sanctions program administered by the Department of the Treasury through its Office of Foreign Assets Control (OFAC).
+Generally referred to as the export control regulations, these include the International Traffic in Arms Regulations (ITAR), administered by the Department of State; the Export Administration Regulations (EAR), administered by the Department of Commerce; and the economic and trade sanctions program administered by the Department of the Treasury through its Office of Foreign Assets Control (OFAC).

 These regulations impose controls on the provision of certain services and access to, or transfers of, physical items, computer software, and technical information, as well as restrictions relating to economic and trade sanctions.
-The regulations control the transfer of technical information to foreign nationals, even when those transfers take place in the United States (considered a "deemed export" to the foreign country).
-The regulations also prohibit engaging in transactions or providing services to entities and individuals who appear on barred or specially-designated nationals lists.
+The regulations control the transfer of technical information to foreign persons, even when those transfers take place in the United States (considered a "deemed export" to the foreign country).
+The regulations also prohibit engaging in transactions or providing services to entities and individuals who appear on U.S. government restricted lists.